 2. ACH Credits

-If you arrange to have funds transferred directly to your Account through an ACH credit, you must enroll by providing our Bank routing number and your Account number.
-There is no fee for ACH credits or direct deposits posted to your Account.
-If you have arranged to have Direct Deposits made to your Account, you can contact Customer Support at 1 (855) 587-7858 to find out whether the deposit has been made.
+If you arrange to have funds posted directly to your Account through an ACH credit, you must enroll by providing our Bank routing number and your Account number.
+There is no fee for ACH credits or Direct Deposits posted to your Account.
+If you have arranged to have Direct Deposits made to your Account, you can contact Customer Support at 1 (855) 587-7858 or check your Account activity online at www.MyRevolveAccount.com to find out whether the deposit has been made

 3. Collection of Deposited Items

-We may, but are not obligated, to provide provisional credit to your Account for direct deposits we receive.
-All credits for a direct deposit that we may make, in our sole discretion, to your Account prior to the sender’s effective entry date are provisional until collection of the direct deposit is final.
-Before settlement of any Item becomes final, we act only as your agent, even though we provide you provisional credit on the Item.
-We may reverse any provisional credit for Items that are lost, stolen, or returned.
+We may, but are not obligated to, provide early credit to your Account for Direct Deposits we receive.
+All credits for a Direct Deposit that we may make, in our sole discretion, to your Account prior to the Originator's effective entry date may be subject to reversal by the Originator.
+We may review a credit transaction for funds not due to you by the Originator.
 In the event we are subject to local clearinghouse rules, you specifically authorize us to handle such Items in accordance with the rules and regulations of the clearinghouse.
-If we permit you to withdraw funds from your Account before final settlement has been made for any direct deposit, and final settlement is not made, we have the right to charge your Account or obtain a refund from you.
+If we permit you to withdraw funds from your Account before final settlement has been made for any Direct Deposit, and final settlement is not made, we have the right to charge your Account or obtain a refund from you.
 We may refuse to accept funds for deposit to your Account for any reason and may, at our discretion, return such funds to the sender.
 We will not be liable for any damages resulting from the exercise of these rights.
 Except as may be attributable to our lack of good faith or failure to exercise ordinary care, we will not be liable for dishonor resulting from any reversal of credit, return of direct deposits or for any damages resulting from any of those actions.

 4. Mobile Check Load Services